soechun/git-friend/README.md

 ## Adding support for JENKINS
 - Jenkins is added on port 8082
 - Whenever master branch is pushed, it will trigger a build
+- It will pull the latest code and reload the server